Emphysema is a chronic and progressive lung disease that significantly impacts the lives of millions of people worldwide.

 6. What parts of the lungs does panlobular emphysema affect?

-Respiratory bronchioles, alveolar ducts, and alveolar sacs which are destroyed by elastase.
+Respiratory bronchioles, alveolar ducts, and alveolar sacs.

 7. What parts of the lungs does centrilobular emphysema affect?